jasp-stats/jaspMetaAnalysis/inst/help/selectionmodels.md

 Selection Models
 ===

-The selection models are meta-analytic methods on the fixed and random effects meta-analytic models that adjust for publication bias operating on p-values (Iyengar & Greenhouse, 1988; Vevea & Hedges, 1995).
+Selection models are meta-analytic methods on the fixed and random effects meta-analytic models that adjust for publication bias operating on p-values (Iyengar & Greenhouse, 1988; Vevea & Hedges, 1995).
 The analysis allow users to specify the selection process using either one or two-sided p-value cutoffs, which are internally transformed to one-sided p-value cutoffs prior to the fitting process.

 ### Input
 ---